Wyoming Court Records

 How to Expunge Criminal Records in Wyoming

-• Prepare and File a Petition for Expungement
+- Prepare and File a Petition for Expungement

 Petitions are typically filed at the court where the case was originally heard.
 The petitioner must provide proof of eligibility and reasons for requesting the expungement.

-• Inform the Necessary Parties of the Filing
+- Inform the Necessary Parties of the Filing

 The parties (individuals or agencies) in the case are otherwise referred to as respondents.
 They must be informed of the petition and also served a copy.
 If the respondents object to the expungement, the court will schedule a hearing to decide the case.
-The respondents include the prosecuting attorney, investigation departments, and victims of the crime.
+The respondents include the prosecuting attorney, the investigation departments, and the victims of the crime.

-• Expungement Hearing
+- Expungement Hearing

 At the hearing, the court reviews the charges, inspects the petition, and hears testimonies from the petitioner and objecting parties, if there are any.
 With these, the court determines whether to grant the order or not.

-• Preparation and signing of the Order
+- Preparation and signing of the Order

 If the court grants the expungement, the petitioner must prepare an Order of Expungement for the judge to sign.
 After the judge signs the order, the court seals all related records in its possession.
-It also sends a copy of the order to the Wyoming Division of Criminal Investigation Department, where all associated files including documents of arrest, conviction, disposition, etc., will be removed from public view.
+It also sends a copy of the order to the Wyoming Division of Criminal Investigation Department, where all associated files, including documents of arrest, conviction, disposition, etc., will be removed from public view.

 Once the record is expunged, all rights and privileges lost because of the conviction will be restored.